 - Drugs that relieve nasal congestion: some may decrease milk production.

-- Birth pill: could decrease the production of milk if taken too early after childbirth.
+- Birth control pill: could decrease the production of milk if taken too early after childbirth.